xiaos799/lab-inferential-statistics-anova/readme.md

 ## Part 2

-- In this section, use the Python to conduct ANOVA.
+- In this section, use Python to conduct ANOVA.
 - What conclusions can you draw from the experiment and why?